 - You can see your cycle days at the bottom of the graph.

 *An icon with a number (for example ) means that you have logged more than one tracker related to that algorithm category.
-You can click on the data points to view more details.
+You can click on the data points for more details.

 Natural Cycles makes a prediction for the upcoming ovulation day based on your historical data, such as average ovulation day, cycle length, etc. Every cycle is unique; therefore, Natural Cycles will never assume that your ovulation will occur on the same day as previous cycles.
 When the temperature has risen enough, it will confirm ovulation from the temperature curve.